SidharajYadav/Event-management-platform/README.md

 ## 🤖 Introduction

 A comprehensive event management platform using Next.js 14.
 Manage and explore global events, purchase tickets, and organize your own events with secure Stripe payments.

-Join our active [Discord community](https://discord.com/invite/n6EdbFJ) with 27k+ members for support and discussions!

 ## ⚙️ Tech Stack

 - Node.js